mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 :ref:`instrument_doc_links_isis-powder-diffraction-ref`

+Additionally as noted previously this tutorial assumes the user is using the example ISIS data set (
+see: :ref:`obtaining_example_data_isis-powder-diffraction-ref`).
-Additionally as noted previously this tutorial assumes the user is using the example ISIS data set (:ref:`obtaining_example_data_isis-powder-diffraction-ref`) if they are not they will need to setup their cycle mapping to their data detailed here: TODO
+If they are not they will need to setup their cycle mapping to their data detailed here: :ref:`cycle_mapping_files_isis-powder-diffraction-ref`

 For Polaris we require the following parameters in addition to the parameters discussed to create the object (see